Become a Leader in Hospital Quality

-The George Washington University’s (GW) Online Graduate Certificate in Health Care Quality is built on an interdisciplinary, practice-based curriculum and developed to prepare you for a leadership role in quality-based health care.
-Created in partnership with the National Committee for Quality Assurance (NCQA), you’ll be prepared with the evidence-based training necessary to meet the rising global need for quality and patient safety specialists.
+The George Washington University online Graduate Certificate in Health Care Quality is built on an interdisciplinary, practice-based curriculum and developed to prepare you for a quality management role in health care.
+Created in partnership with the National Committee for Quality Assurance (NCQA), you’ll be prepared with the evidence-based hospital quality training necessary to meet the rising global need for hospital quality management and patient safety specialists.

 Learn More Today

 Complete the form to learn more about this program.